jodi106/AI_Testing_Simulator/User_Manuals/runnerTool_UserManual.rst

 Description
 ###########
 This manual provides basic guidance on how to use runnerTool as a user.
-See (insert runnerTool developer manual) developer manual for details on the code. runnerTool can be used independent of the ScenarioEditor to run any .xosc file compatible with Carlas scenario_runner.py.
+See `runnerTool developer manual <https://github.com/jodi106/AI_Testing_Simulator/blob/main/Developer-Documentation/runnerTool_Developer_Documentation.md>`__ for details on the code structure. runnerTool can be used independent of the ScenarioEditor to run any .xosc file compatible with Carlas scenario_runner.py.
 It was developed for Carla version 0.9.13 but should also support newer versions (not tested).